odise/fleet-cluster-cookbook/README.md

 # fleet-cluster-cookbook

-A working example on how to setup a two machine Vagrant box cluster using fleet version 0.5.0.
+A working example on how to setup a two machine Vagrant box cluster using etcd version 0.5.0alpha, fleet 0.8.3 and systemd.

 ## Supported Platforms